bvr/bvr.github.io/_posts/2023-05-02-clipboard.md

  - with `pywin32`
  - with `clipboard`

+Lets look on each of them in more detail.

 ## ctypes

 The [ctypes][2] is a library that allows to interoperate with foreign DLLs.
 In our case, we use Windows libraries `user32` and `kernel32` to access the clipboard.
-I gathered the examples below from StackOverflow and other internet sources and I placed them here for the study purposes
+I gathered the examples below from StackOverflow and other internet sources and I placed them here for the study purposes.

+The `ctypes` is included in python distribution and thus can be quite cheap solution that does not need to install any dependencies.

 ```python
 import sys